What Do Striped Bass Like to Eat

 Striped Bass Live on the Bottom and Top

-Absolutely use a Fish Finder Rig and the right size leader and circle hook for success on any coastal surf, especially here in New Jersey.
+Use a Fish Finder Rig and the right size leader and circle hook for success on any coastal surf, especially here in New Jersey.
 Thanks to Taylor Tackle for the great image.
 Striped Bass chase bait on topwater and are also considered bottom feeders.
 For this reason, a fish finder can be the perfect rig.

 Get that bait, whatever it is, and stay deeper because this is where your best chance of bringing home your dream Bass is.
-Add more weight to keep your line and bait deep holding current.
+Add more weight to keep your line and bait deep-holding current.

 Bait your hook for the monster Striper fish.
 If you hitting Bluefish, check for damaged rigs and always check and recheck your bait.
 Keep crabs and clams tied to your circle hook with elastic string and bunker fresh.
 Stripers love these prey fish.
 Don’t let your bait sit out without checking it.
 To catch that cow Bass, you need bait on your hook!
 Good Luck this season!